Robert Mosbacher: Business interests

-Mosbacher was a charter member and past chairman of the All American Wildcatters Association, and served on the board of directors and executive committee of the American Petroleum Institute.
-He was former director of Texas Commerce Bank and also of New York Life Insurance Company.
-Mosbacher was a former president of the American Association of Petroleum Landmen, as well as a former chairman of the Mid-Continent Oil and Gas Association.
+Mosbacher was a charter member and past chairman of the All American Wildcatters Association and served on the board of directors and executive committee of the American Petroleum Institute.
+He was a former director of Texas Commerce Bank and also of New York Life Insurance Company.
+Mosbacher was a former president of the American Association of Petroleum Landmen and a former chairman of the Mid-Continent Oil and Gas Association.

 In 1989, Mosbacher received an honorary doctoral degree from the University of Houston.
-He was trustee emeritus of the Aspen Institute for Humanistic Studies, and president of the board of Odyssey Academy, a public charter school located in Galveston, Texas.
+He was trustee emeritus of the Aspen Institute for Humanistic Studies and president of the board of Odyssey Academy, a public charter school located in Galveston, Texas.

 Mosbacher Institute

 The Mosbacher Institute for Trade, Economics, and Public Policy was founded in October 2009 upon the request of President George H.W.
 Bush to honor Mosbacher.

 Family and personal life

 Mosbacher's brother was Emil "Bus" Mosbacher Jr., who successfully defended the America's Cup as skipper of the Weatherly in 1962 and again in 1967 as skipper of the Intrepid.